partridge-tech/chris-blog/_content/2021/rockyou2021.txt-a-short-summary/index.md

 ## What is rockyou2021.txt?

 rockyou2021.txt is a compilation of dictionaries, breached words, and probable passwords, released by kys234 on RaidForums (a forum often catering to cybercrime).
-The original thread has been deleted, but at the time it had allowed anyone (researchers, threat actors, oh my!) to download and redistribute it.
+The original thread is available [here](https://raidforums.com/Thread-82-billion-rockyou2021-passward-list-dictionary), and allows anyone (researchers, threat actors, oh my!) to download and redistribute this compilation.

 But while rockyou2021.txt is a new compilation of many things, none of them are actually new.
 Here's what's inside: